runner.py switches

 • --dev-no-sleeps Removes all sleeps.
 Resulting measurement data will be skewed.

-• --dev-no-build Checks if a container image is already in the local cache and will then not build it.
+• --dev-cache-build Checks if a container image is already in the local cache and will then not build it.
 Also doesn’t clear the images after a run.
 Please note that skipping builds only works the second time you make a run since the image has to be built at least initially to work.

 • --print-logs Prints the container and process logs to stdout